coal2nuclear.com A Plan for Our Planet

 Making nuclear electricity all it can be.

-Pumped energy storage is great for nuclear
+Pumped energy storage is great for wind.
+Why is it also great for nuclear?

 I understand it normally takes about 3 hours for a nuclear reactor to make a 50% increase or decrease in power output.